vmarnauza/vue-papercups/README.md

 ## Global API

-Use the global `$papercups` object to interact with the chat widget or get its current config.
+Use the global `$papercups` object to interact with the chat widget or get its current config in your Vue components.

 ```js
 // open chat